House approves DC statehood bill, GOP calls move Dem 'power grab'

 The last time the U.S. admitted two states to the union was in 1959 and that was done as a compromise, whereby Hawaii was admitted as the “Republican” state and Alaska was admitted as a “Democratic” state” -- although both states’ politics have flipped since then.

-Fox News’ Adam Shaw, Ronn Blitzer and the Associated Press contributed to report.
+Fox News’ Chad Pergram, Adam Shaw, Ronn Blitzer and the Associated Press contributed to report.